Elsapro/wikijs/employment/networking/new-page.md

 ## Where to Begin
 - Google networking in your local area.
 - Research whether any groups in your field exist.
-- Connect with your local chamber for advice.
+- Connect with your local Chamber of Commerce for advice.
 - Join a group on Linkedin.

 ## What Are You Going to Talk About?